School-controlled movement awareness

 Incident workflow

-Support detection, validation, acknowledgement, assignment, response, resolution, and dismissal inside a human-controlled workflow.
+Support detection, validation, acknowledgement, assignment, response, resolution, and dismissal.

 Pilot proof reporting